editorconfig/editorconfig-emacs/README.md

 Typically, you will want to tie these to native functionality, or the configuration of existing packages handling the feature.

-As several packages have their own handling of, say, indention, we might not yet cover some mode you use, but we try to add the ones that show up on our radar.
+As several packages have their own handling of, say, indentation, we might not yet cover some mode you use, but we try to add the ones that show up on our radar.
 Similarly, we don't yet hook in to all different packages for whitespace trimming to inform